p-adic equidistribution of CM points: Introduction and statements of the main results

-If we call \emph{special cycles} in $\X$ those which are combinations of Zariski closures of CM points and vertical components, then our formula completes the calculations of intersections of special cycles in $\X$, where the case of intersections of cycles of the same type was treated respectively by Katz--Mazur (\cite{KM}, for vertical cycles) and, very recently, Qirui Li (\cite{li}, for CM cycles).
+If we call \emph{special cycles} in $\X$ those that are combinations of vertical components and Zariski closures of CM points, then our formula completes the calculations of intersections of special cycles in $\X$, where the case of intersections of cycles of the same type was treated respectively by Katz and Mazur (\cite[\S~13.8]{KM}, for vertical cycles) and, very recently, Qirui Li (\cite{li}, for CM cycles).
+It will be clear that our method also allows to recover (and find the most general form of) the Katz--Mazur intersection formula for vertical cycles.

-The intersection problem in $\X$ is equivalent to one in a Lubin--Tate space $\cM_{U_{v}}$ of deformations of the unique formal $\OO_{F_{v}}$-module $\cG_{F}$ of height $2 $ over $k$.
-We solve it relying on the beautiful method devised by Li \cite{li} (and in turn inspired by work of Weinstein \cite{weinstein}): after passing to infinite level in the Lubin--Tate tower, the intersection problem can be compared to an easier intersection problem in the formal group $\cG_{F}^{2}$.
+The intersection problem in $\X$ is equivalent to one in a Lubin--Tate space $\cM_{U_{v}}$ of deformations of the unique formal $\OO_{F_{v}}$-module $\cG_{F}$ of height $2 $ over $\baar{\bf F}_{v}$.
+We solve it by adapting the beautiful method devised by Li \cite{li} (and in turn inspired by a work of Weinstein \cite{weinstein}): after passing to infinite level in the Lubin--Tate tower, our intersection problem can be compared to an easier intersection problem in the formal group $\cG_{F}^{2}$.

 The cycles in Lubin--Tate towers and formal groups are defined in \S\ref{sec4}.
 The computation of intersections and the completion of the proofs is in \S\ref{sec5}.